-More information about the last-month rule and testing period is at https://www.irs.gov/pub/irs-pdf/p969.pdf.
+More information about the last-month rule and testing period is at 2021 Publication 969 (irs.gov).
 You should also consult your school district's Third Party Administrator if you have questions.

 Below is a hypothetical illustration of the contribution, tax and penalty implications that may be triggered by a violation of the IRS's testing period provisions: